RABBIT FACTS & FAQS

 - Always keep a close eye on your bunny's health.
 Rabbits are sensitive creatures and can go downhill quickly if they feel under the weather.
 As they are prey animals, they are very good at hiding their ailments because, in a natural environment, a sick bunny would be the easiest target for a predator.
 The minute your bunny shows signs of discomfort, pain or loss of appetite, seek a vet's advice as soon as possible.

-- Your rabbit needs to be vaccinated annually against myxomatosis, VHD and the new strain RHDV2.
-In areas where diseases are particularly prevalent, some vets recommend six-monthly boosters rather than annual.
+- Myxomatosis, VHD and the new strain RHDV2 are serious threats to your bunnies and they really should be vaccinated annually.
+In areas where diseases are particularly prevalent, some vets recommend six-monthly boosters.

 - Rabbits have a very complicated digestion system which is very easily upset.
 They need to eat very regularly.
 If things get clogged up, it can be very serious indeed.
 If your rabbit is not eating, get him to a vet immediately.